Skip to content

 If you are a framework author or Vite plugin maintainer and would like to leverage the new APIs, you can learn more at the Environment API Guides.

 We want to thank everyone involved in defining and implementing the new APIs.
-Anthony Fu and Pooya Parsa made vite-node to improve Nuxt's Dev SSR story with Vite.
-Then Anthony used vite-node to power Vitest, and Vladimir Sheremet kept improving it.
+The story begins with Vite 2 adopting the unbundled SSR dev scheme pioneered by Rich Harris and the SvelteKit team.
+Vite's SSR transform then unlocked Anthony Fu and Pooya Parsa to create vite-node and improve Nuxt's Dev SSR story.
+Anthony went to use vite-node to power Vitest, and Vladimir Sheremet kept improving it as part of his work maintaining Vitest.
 At the beginning of 2023, Vladimir started working to upstream vite-node to Vite Core, and we released it as Runtime API in Vite 5.1 a year later.
 Feedback from ecosystem partners (special shout-out to the Cloudflare team) pushed us to do a more ambitious rework of Vite's environments.
 You can learn more about the story at Patak's ViteConf 24 talk.

 Everyone on the Vite team participated in defining the new API, which was co-designed with feedback from many projects in the Ecosystem.
 Thanks to everyone involved!
 We encourage you to get involved if you're building a framework, plugin, or tool on top of Vite.
 The new APIs are experimental.
 We will work with the Ecosystem to review how the new APIs will be used and stabilize them for the next major.
 If you'd like to ask questions or give feedback, there is an open GitHub discussion here.